thing-it/thing-it-device-atlas-scientific/README.md

 ## Mobile UI

-The following screenshot shows the Node Page of the [sample configuration]("./examples.configuration"):
+The following screenshot shows the Node Page of the [sample configuration]("./examples.configuration"), which just defines 3 pH Meters:

 <p align="center"><a href="./documentation/images/mobile-ui.png"><img src="./documentation/images/mobile-ui.png" width="70%" height="70%"></a></p>

 ## Where to go from here ...

+Obviously, you may set up more complex setups, e.g. an aquaponics solution with

+* water temperature sensors
+* water level sensors
+* switches for pumps, feeders, shades and fans,
+* cameras to watch the fish ponds remotely etc.

+Or, you want to distribute a set of sensors and correlate their historical data with wheather data and other things on [thing-it.com](https://www.thing-it.com).

-After completing the above, you may be interested in
+You may also be interested in

 * Configuring additional [Devices](https://www.thing-it.com/thing-it/#/documentationPanel/mobileClient/deviceConfiguration),
 [Groups](https://www.thing-it.com/thing-it/#/documentationPanel/mobileClient/groupConfiguration),